aws/aws-cli/awscli/examples/ssm/describe-maintenance-window-tasks.rst

 **To list all tasks for a Maintenance Window**

-This example lists all of the tasks for a maintenance window.
+This example lists all of the tasks for a Maintenance Window.

 Command::